Is Cataract Surgery Safe?

 Vision is usually improved the day after cataract surgery.
 Maximum improvement is usually achieved when new glasses are prescribed, about a month after cataract surgery.
 Be sure to use all medications as prescribed to help make sure you have the best possible results.

 What Are the Long-Term Effects of Cataract Surgery?

-Clouding of the lining of the lens may occur months or years after cataract surgery.
-In this case, an office procedure using a laser can open a small hole to restore normal vision.
+The capsule -- the outer lining wall of the cataract -- is left in place during surgery to hold the cataract replacement implant.
+Clouding of this lining of the lens may occur months or years after cataract surgery.
+In this case, an office procedure using a YAG laser can easily and painlessly open a small hole to restore normal vision.
 Lens implants are permanent and ordinarily do not need to be replaced.
 They are good for the life of the patient.